 - Select the Mark as a sample test case only if you want to identify a test case as a sample type.
 You can add the required number of sample test cases to a question and choose not to assign scores for them.

 - Click on the Save button to add the Test case.

-- In a similar manner, you can add the required number of hidden test cases to the Question.
+- Similarly, you can add the required number of hidden test cases to the Question.
 Hidden test cases should contain edge scenarios to validate the Candidates' code solution to this Question.
-When the Candidate compiles the code, the hidden test cases will be executed to show the status and helps the Candidate to know if the code returns the expected results.
+When the candidate compiles the code, the hidden test cases will be executed to show the status and help the candidate to know if the code returns the expected results.